sangkilc/ICSE-2020-SV-Handbook/README.md

 ### Online SV

-#### Live Casting Helper
+#### Helping Live Casting

-We will assign two live casting helpers per session.
-If there are three parallel sessions at the same time, we will assign a total of six SVs for this task.

-Live casting helpers are in charge of the followings:
 - Make sure all the speakers are connected before a session start.
 - Keep track of the time and let the session chair know (via Slack) if a talk goes too long.
 - Arrange questions from Slack and Slido and give them to the session chair.
 - Check if all the attendees are registered (check free riders).

-#### Help Desk Manager
+#### Managing 24-hour Help Desk

-We will assign one or two SV(s) for managing a virtual help desk.
-The help desk runs for 24 hours through the [three shifts](#sv-shift-plan):
+We manage a virtual help desk, which runs for 24 hours through the [three shifts](#sv-shift-plan):

 - Pacific time shift: 22:00 - 6:00 UTC
 - Indian time shift: 06:00 - 14:00 UTC
 - Atlantic time shift: 14:00 - 22:00 UTC

-The main role of help desk manager is to handle questions and troubleshoot frequently occuring problems.
+SVs should handle questions and troubleshoot frequently occuring problems (such as audio/video issues) with speakers and participants.

-(TODO: fill me)

-#### Social Media Helper
+#### Using Social Media

-We will assign zero or more SV (depending on the resource).
-The main role of social media helper is to advertise talks on social media.
+SVs should also advertise talks on social media whenever it is possible.
 You can use your personal account, or create a new one just for ICSE.

 The main conference hashtag is `#icse2020`.